 No matter how old you get, you’re never too old for a few adrenaline-pumping screams.
 This Halloween season, forget the candy and test your ticker with these fall events around Georgia that will make you shriek.

 Georgia's theme parks offer lots of roller coaster screams, but they also have special Halloween-themed events.
-Wild Adventures in Valdosta has special Halloween-themed weekends from Sept.
-21 – Oct.
-27, 2018.
-On Friday and Saturday nights, your worst terrors come to life with Terror in the Wild.

 At Fright Fest on select nights Sept.
 16-Oct.
 29 at Six Flags Over Georgia, scream your way through scare zones and spooky shows.
 Daytime activities include treats for the little ones, but nighttime activities are not recommended for anyone under age 13.

 The Wild Rumpus Parade & Spectacle in Athens invites everyone to dress in costume and march in the Halloween parade on Oct.
 28, 2023.
 Join the Rumpus Rally starting at 5 p.m. for live music and beer, and stick around for the dance party in the streets until 11 p.m.